mstan/alternative_fortress/src/documentation/engineer.md

 - 50% clip size (3 bolts)
 ```
 ```
-Heal your sentry in a burst capacity.
+Heal your sentry (or teammates) in a burst capacity.
 ```